wehlutyk/thesis/content/3-gistr-4-results.md

 They are also the ones used in the example alignments discussed in the previous sections.

-### Mechanistic transformation model

-\add{the model is not realistic, not cognitive, but that's ok as it still gives us some insight into the main behaviours}
+### Streamlining the representation of transformations

-#### Word and utterance filiations
+#### Word filiations

-Having developed a method to reliably break down individual transformations into simpler operations, we can come back to our initial goal of synthesising the overall phenomenon into an intelligible model.
+Having developed a method to reliably break down individual transformations into simpler operations, we can come back to our initial goal of synthesising the overall phenomenon with intelligible building blocks.
-In particular, we would like to know how often each basic operation of utterance alignment (deletion, replacement, exchange, conservation) is actually used by subjects, how those basic operations get grouped together, and how they depend on each other both inside a single utterance transformation and across successive transformations in branches.
+Ideally, we would like to know how often each basic operation of utterance alignment (deletion, replacement, exchange, conservation) is actually used by subjects, how those basic operations get grouped together, and how they depend on each other both inside a single utterance transformation and across successive transformations in branches.
-By doing this we aim to get an idea of the best building blocks we could use to model the complete phenomenon.
 In more abstract terms, we are looking for the best way to dice the complete data into its internal components;
 such components need not be restricted to the level of individual utterance-to-utterance transformations, but can also span along branches and in a tree.